-The holidays are a great time to spend with family and friends, but it's also easy to get carried away and overspend.
+The holidays are a great time to spoil the ones you love with gifts, but it's also easy to get carried away and overspend.
 In fact, according to an annual survey released by the National Retail Federation, the average person will spend a little over $1000 this holiday season.

 Do not make the mistake of overspending, which results in you starting off the new year in debt.
 Remember the holidays are supposed to be a good time, not a time for stress and debt.

 My Tips to Shop Smarter and Save This Holiday Season

 1. Make a Budget, Then Create Your List

 Before making that list of items you want to buy for your loved ones, set a budget for your spending.
 You can either set an overall spending limit for all your holiday gifts, or itemize it down to a specific amount per person on your list.
 It's also smart to keep this handy.
 Create a special holiday list on your smartphone so you have it with you all the time.

 A quick way for you to spoil your budget is to forget to factor in all items related to the holidays.
 When creating a holiday budget you need to factor in all expenses that would go beyond your normal expenses:

 - Party Expenses.
 Is it your responsibility to bring the fruit-cake to the work holiday party this year?
 Be sure to include some budget for that.